 Orthodontics and Dentofacial Orthopedics Research

+Scholarly activity in the form of basic or clinical research is a fundamental component of the curriculum.
 The Orthodontic and Dentofacial Orthopedics Residency Program requires a research project to be completed prior to graduation.

 The following are titles of research projects completed or in progress by orthodontics and dentofacial orthopedics residents: